 Liberalism and republicanism work side by side and interact with each other.
-When describing the relationship between private and public autonomy.
-Habermas states, "in order to establish a legal code it is necessary to create the status of legal persons who [are] bearers of individual rights."
+When describing the relationship between private and public autonomy, Habermas states, "in order to establish a legal code it is necessary to create the status of legal persons who [are] bearers of individual rights."
 In other words, the people of a state must determine the basic laws of the state.
 This includes the laws of a liberal state.
 In government formation, the basic tenants of the state must be determined by the general will of the people.
-But, Habermas also points out that "without basic rights that secure the private autonomy of citizens there is also no medium for legally institutionalizing the conditions under which these citizens, as citizens of a state, can make use of their public autonomy."93 Simply put, basic rights must be given to each member of the state to allow each individual
+But, Habermas also points out that "without basic rights that secure the private autonomy of citizens there is also no medium for legally institutionalizing the conditions under which these citizens, as citizens of a state, can make use of their public autonomy."
+Simply put, basic rights must be given to each member of the state to allow each individual to participate in the will formation.
+A basic right in this situation could be the right to vote.
+Proper will formation that takes account of all individuals in a state can only be established with rules and norms, like one person equals one vote.
+But, these basic rights cannot be established without a people determining them in the first place.
+"Thus private and public autonomy," Habermas concludes, "mutually presuppose each other in such a way that neither human rights nor popular sovereignty can claim primacy over its counterpart."94

-Jefferson, "The Declaration of Independence," 1091.
+91 Jefferson, "The Declaration of Independence," 1091.

-Habermas, The Inclusion of the Other, 260.
+92 Habermas, The Inclusion of the Other, 260.